Olgeti

-Olgeti (Оалгатӏе), also sometimes mentioned as Olgetti is a rural locality (a selo) in Dzheyrakhsky District of the Republic of Ingushetia, Russia.
-It forms the municipality of the rural settlement of Olgeti as it's the administrative center.
+Olgeti (Оалгатӏе, /inh/), also sometimes mentioned as Olgetti is a rural locality (a selo) in Dzheyrakhsky District of the Republic of Ingushetia, Russia.
+It forms the municipality of the rural settlement of Olgeti as its administrative center.

 Geography

 Olgeti is located on the banks of the Armkhi river, southeast of the district center Dzheyrakh.
-The nearest settlements with a permanent population: in the northeast - the village of Guli, in the west - the village of Lyazhgi.
+The nearest settlements with a permanent population are: in the northeast, the village of Guli; and, in the west, the village of Lyazhgi.

 History

 In 2002, the village was badly damaged by a mudflow.

 On October 22, 2018, a mosque for 500 people was opened in Olgeti.